-We’ve reached the end of Game of Thrones, ending an eight-year saga spanning seven kingdoms, three dragons (that we know of), and too many stabbings and beheadings to count.
-In the weeks leading up to the finale there has been much wringing of hands over how it marks the end of the monoculture, the final iteration of a time when we all, I don’t know, gathered around in our sunken living rooms with our TV dinners to watch M*A*S*H, or something.
-The flip side of all this talk of fragmentation, though, is that we’re still very much in an age of serialization and franchise juggernauts, so it made absolute sense when HBO announced that multiple spinoffs will vie to fill the Wun Wun–sized hole in our hearts after Game of Thrones ends.
-So take comfort in knowing that new series are coming, and whatever happens on Sunday night — even if Mad Queen Dany manages to burn all of Westeros to the ground — we won’t have to say goodbye to George R.R.
+In 2019 we reached the end of Game of Thrones, finishing an eight-year saga spanning seven kingdoms, three dragons (that we know of), and too many stabbings and beheadings to count.
+In the weeks leading up to the finale there was much wringing of hands over how it marked the end of the monoculture, the final iteration of a time when we all, I don’t know, gathered around in our sunken living rooms with our TV dinners to watch M*A*S*H, or something.
+The flip side of all this talk of fragmentation, though, is that we’re still very much in an age of serialization and franchise juggernauts, so it made absolute sense when HBO announced that multiple spinoffs would vie to fill the Wun Wun–size hole in our hearts after Game of Thrones ended.
+So take comfort in knowing that at least one new series is coming — even though HBO nixed several others — and regardless of whether or not GOT stuck the landing (it didn’t), we don’t have to say good-bye to George R.R.
 Martin’s world.
 So let’s put on our Samwell hats and lay out everything we know about the post–Game of Thrones–iverse so far.

-HBO has had as many as five series in the works.
+HBO has had as many as five series in development.

 Bryan Cogman’s spinoff is off.

 George R.R.
-Martin remains deeply interested in the fictional history of Westeros, and it seems as though all of the television prequels will take place before the events of Thrones.
+Martin remains deeply interested in the fictional history of Westeros, so it seems highly likely that whatever new series we do eventually get will take place before the events of Thrones.
 So this is almost certainly the end of the Kingsroad for the show’s characters.

 Sorry, probably no Robert’s Rebellion.